 Dodgy MOTs are nothing new.
 They’re an illegal practice undertaken by some mechanics to pass vehicles that shouldn’t be on the road.

-It may be the case a mechanic is helping out a friend, or they’re doing a favour in return for a sum of money.
+It may be that a mechanic is helping out a friend, or they’re doing a favour in return for a sum of money.

 Either way if you don’t have a legitimate MOT, you shouldn’t be driving your vehicle.

 If found out you could face a fine or get points on your licence.
 This could in turn drive up your car insurance costs when you renew your policy.